Wood Floor Fitting Services

 Methods of Wood Floor Installation

 Tongue & Groove: Each plank connects to the others through grooves and tongues, much like the pieces of a jigsaw puzzle.
-This method allows installation of flooring planks with thickness of 18 mm and over.
+This method allows the installation of flooring planks with a thickness of 18 mm and over.

 The Junckers Way

 This type of installation is typical for Junckers flooring only.
 It has been invented by the company as an alternative, which allows damp-proofing or sound-proofing insulations to be placed below the flooring, regardless of the subfloor structure - concrete, battens or wooden flooring.
 It uses metal clips, which hold every 2 planks in a pair.

 Please, take a look at our Flooring types and how to choose? section in case you need to read more about how the different types of products are laid.